Conceptualizing Your Budget

 Some costs you may want to consider in this category include:

 - Consultants - Consultants may be needed for a project that requires expertise of a specialized nature for a certain period of time.
 Consultants shuold be budgeted for when expertise is not available on campus.
 It's best to get an idea of the cost of the consultant from the person you want to hire, or someone in their field.
-The Employee vs. Independent Contractor policy may be helpful in determining how an outside party is classified.

 - Publication costs directly related to the grant may be included on the budget- Radford University printing services